Show Table of Contents

 A data center is the highest level of abstraction in Red Hat Virtualization.
-A data center is a container that is comprised of three types of sub-containers:
+A data center contains three types of information:

-The storage container holds information about storage types and storage domains, including connectivity information for storage domains.
+- This includes storage types, storage domains, and connectivity information for storage domains.
 Storage is defined for a data center, and available to all clusters in the data center.
 All host clusters within a data center have access to the same storage domains.